Reactions to the 2019–2020 Hong Kong protests: Government

 During the 1 July celebration of the 22nd anniversary of the establishment of HKSAR, Lam declared that she would reach out to young people and meet with individuals from all walks of life to listen to their demands.
-However, when the protesters stormed the Legislative Council Complex that day, she refused to meet the protesters, and held a press conference at 4 am on 2 July to condemn the protesters' "use of extreme violence", while she refused to respond to questions that concerned the recent suicides that had been associated with her promotion of the bill.
+However, when the protesters stormed the Legislative Council Complex that day, she refused to meet the protesters and held a press conference at 4 am on 2 July condemning the protesters' "use of extreme violence" and refusing to respond to questions that concerned the recent suicides that had been associated with her promotion of the bill.
 Her reaction drew criticisms from Hong Kong Free Press, who accused her of caring more about "shards of glass being broken than the lives of several citizens in Hong Kong".
-Following the protest, Carrie Lam invited representatives from public universities to attend a closed-door meeting, though the representatives rejected such request, calling her "insincere" and the invitation a "public relation act".
-They insisted that the meeting must be held publicly as they did not represent all the protesters in the movement.
+Following the protest, Carrie Lam invited representatives from public universities to attend a closed-door meeting, however the representatives rejected such request, calling her "insincere" and the invitation a "public relations act".
+They insisted that the meeting must be held publicly, as they did not represent all the protesters in the movement.

-On 9 July, Carrie Lam declared that "the bill is dead" and the previous attempts to amend the law had failed completely.
-She gave assurances that the government had ceased any work to amend the bill but she stopped short of withdrawing it.
-She also rejected setting up an independent commission to investigate the police's conduct during the protests, saying that the existing mechanism, the Independent Police Complaints Council, would suffice.
+On 9 July, Carrie Lam declared that "the bill [was] dead" and that previous attempts to amend the law had failed completely.
+She gave assurances that the government had ceased any work to amend the bill but stopped short of withdrawing it.
+She also rejected setting up an independent commission to investigate the police conduct during the protests, saying that the existing mechanism, the Independent Police Complaints Council, would suffice.
 While pro-Beijing lawmakers agreed and claimed it was the time for Hong Kong people to "move on", opposition called Lam "insincere" and questioned her reluctance to formally withdraw the bill using the appropriate term.
-In the Cantonese version, she used the term "壽終正寢", which means "dying a peaceful death" to describe the bill amendment.
+In the Cantonese version, she used the term "壽終正寢", which means "dying a peaceful death", to describe the bill amendment.
 However, some members of the public were sceptical about her usage of the term as it was ambiguous and accused her of playing a "translation trick".

-At a meeting with the press after the 21 July protest where protesters defaced the national emblem and mobs attacked commuters inside Yuen Long station, Lam denounced both the protesters and the white-clad group of attackers.
+At a meeting with the press after the 21 July protest, where protesters defaced the national emblem and mobs attacked commuters inside Yuen Long station, Lam denounced both the protesters and the white-clad group of attackers.
 She condemned the protesters who had defaced the national emblem for hurting the one country, two systems principle and national pride.
-On a question regarding a government statement that the questioner regarded as a "mild description" of the Yuen Long attack, Lam said that the government had "not [been] in possession of [facts regarding] all the actual situation on the ground".
-When asked about whether the safety of citizens was more important than the defacing of the national emblem, Lam responded by saying that ensuring public safety was important, but she believed that citizens will agree that "it is important and maybe even more important that the "one country, two systems" principle can continue to be successfully implemented."
+When questioned on a government statement that the questioner regarded as a "mild description" of the Yuen Long attack, Lam said that the government had "not [been] in possession of [facts regarding] all the actual situation on the ground".
+When asked about whether the safety of citizens was more important than the defacing of the national emblem, Lam responded by saying that ensuring public safety was important, but she believed that citizens will agree that "it is important and maybe even more important that the 'one country, two systems' principle can continue to be successfully implemented".